 The CBM’s attempt to avoid the dollarisation of the country’s economy is symptomatic of the SAC’s broader mismanagement of the economy which, contrary to its intent, is undermining confidence.
 Unfortunately, this mirrors the general lack of public trust in the ability of the junta, which has lost all vestige of political legitimacy, to govern the country.
 Rather than reducing the country’s reliance on foreign currency, the SAC has ironically ended up creating a dual currency system with the black market rate being significantly higher than the official exchange rate as of the end of May 2022.
 Official businesses which need to abide by the existing regulations will end up suffering deeper losses, while small and medium-sized businesses will move closer to an informal economy.
 None of this bodes well for the future of Myanmar’s beleaguered economy.

-Ye Khaung Oo is a Research Officer at the ISEAS - Yusof Ishak Institute.
+Ye Khaung Oo was a Research Officer at the ISEAS - Yusof Ishak Institute.